 Most sessions are between 50 minutes and an hour, although you can leave at any time.
 If you’re having counselling by email, there is usually a word limit so the therapist can spend about an hour reading and replying.

 Online counselling uses a variety of media.
 You may talk about your concerns by video, instant messaging or email.
 You can use either a computer or a mobile phone.

 Although most people prefer meeting a therapist face-to-face, each form of online counselling has its own advantages and disadvantages.
 For example, in text or email counselling, there is a greater chance of misinterpretation, however, these media give you the chance to re-read what you have written.
-This is very much like the times in face-to-face sessions, when the counsellor restates or reflets back to you what you have said.
+This is very much like the times in face-to-face sessions when the counsellor restates or reflects back to you what you have said.
 It helps you to reflect on the deeper meanings.